mayerpan/mayerpan.github.io/_pages/cv.md

 Hobbies
 ======
-I am fasinated by Chinese classical litterature and ancient architecture.
+I am fascinated by Chinese classical litterature and ancient architecture.
 I am also interested in Islamic architecture and calligraphy.
 In my spare time, I would  like  to go cycling and playing the guitar.